grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Shakes leaned his hand on the throttle, but it was already pushed all the way to the forward stop.
 The electric motor whined steadily from behind them, driving the small boat forward with all the force it could muster.

 "Come port to 227 degrees."
 Said Hemi, with his hand cupped over the earpieces of the headphone, trying to eek out just that marginal amount more sound dampening that might be what he needed to hear some crucial thing out in the water.
-Shakes leaned the yolk slightly to the left and the boat heeled over slightly in response.
+Shakes leaned the yoke slightly to the left and the boat heeled over slightly in response.

 "Down.
 30 meters Shakes.
 The sub with the ram has clearly heard the _Prospect's_ run and matched its depth.
 They are lined up in pursuit a little less than 5 miles behind.
 We need to intercept their course in the next ten minutes or so, if we possibly can."
 Hemi lifted a stopwatch that hung from the same peg as the headset and clicked it once to reset it to zero, counted for a few seconds while listening, and then clicked it a second time to start the stopwatch.
 He made a note on the clipboard.